pulumi/pulumi-cloud/README.md

     $ yarn add @pulumi/cloud-aws

 > **Note:** At the moment, only Amazon Web Services (AWS) support is fleshed out enough to be used.
-> Azure support is in progress, but is very incomplete.
-We are hard at work on this and other cloud
-> providers, so please stay tuned!
+> Azure support is currently being worked on and is in an early preview state.
+It can be used, but issues may be encountered.
+To use Azure change the above lines to:

+    $ npm install @pulumi/cloud-azure
+    $ yarn add @pulumi/cloud-azure

+> We also intend to support GCP in the future.  https://github.com/pulumi/pulumi-cloud/issues/518 tracks this request.

 ## Concepts